 Dr. C.-C. Jay Kuo received the B.S. degree from the National Taiwan University, Taipei, in 1980 and the M.S. and Ph.D. degrees from the Massachusetts Institute of Technology, Cambridge, in 1985 and 1987, respectively, all in Electrical Engineering.
 From October 1987 to December 1988, he was Computational and Applied Mathematics Research Assistant Professor in the Department of Mathematics at the University of California, Los Angeles.
 Since January 1989, he has been with the University of Southern California (USC).
-He is presently Director of the Multimedia Communication Lab and Dean’s Professor of Electrical Engineering at USC.
-He also holds courtesy appointment from the Departments of Mathematics and Computer Science.
+He is presently Director of the Multimedia Communication Lab. and Dean’s Professor in Electrical Engineering at USC.

 His research interests are in the areas of multimedia compression and communication, multimedia content analysis, deep learning and computer vision.
 Dr. Kuo is listed as the top advisor in the Mathematics Genealogy Project in the number of supervised PhD students.
 He has guided 140 students to their PhD degrees and supervised 26 postdoctoral research fellows.
 Currently, his research lab at USC has 3 Post-doctors, 15 PhD, 10 MS and 10 BS students.
 He is a co-author of about 260 journal papers, 900 conference papers, 30 patents, and 14 books.
 He delivered about 630 invited lectures in conferences, research institutes, universities and companies.